cu-idlab/lab-www/_posts/2018-03-01-coloradan.md

   - death
 author: admin
 images:

-excerpt:
+---
-  'As our lives go digital, we are studying what happens to all that data after we die.
+As our lives go digital, we are studying what happens to all that data after we die.
 Our research on digital afterlives was [featured in the Coloradan](https://www.colorado.edu/coloradan/2018/03/01/life-after-death-internet).
-  '
----